strues/boldr/README.md

 Boldr is a modern content management framework.
 Think of Boldr as the solid foundation for building your next great web application.
 Unlike other CMS platforms, Boldr is entirely JavaScript.
 Boldr features Universal / Isomorphic rendering for improved performance and Search Engine Optimization.

-> Big release coming soon with a CLI, generators, and more modularity!
+**Big release coming soon with a [CLI](https://github.com/boldr/getBoldr/packages/boldr-cli), generators, and more modularity!**
+> In the mean time, a barebones version of the CLI is available.
+Install with `npm install -g boldr-cli` and run `boldr-cli new -f` to get setup with both the API and the CMS packages.
+After running the command you'll have a boldr folder containing both the api and cms.
+The folder location at the moment is your current working directory.

 Have questions or want to help with development?
 Join us on <a href="https://slack.boldr.io" target="blank"><img src="/docs/assets/slack-logo.png" height="25" /></a>